Skip to main content

 Services

-The compound collection can be accessed independently of screening, and HTS compatible supplies for testing and validation are available.
+The compound collection can be accessed independently of screening, and HTS-compatible supplies for testing and validation are available.
 Training services are also provided to allow for walk-up use of state-of-the-art instruments.
-To contact HTS staff to discuss specific needs, please complete the Intake Form.
+To contact HTS staff to discuss specific needs, please log in with your institution’s iLab account and complete the Project Request Form.
 Staff will evaluate requests and provide information describing the suggested resources required.

 Train independent users Screen compounds Compound distribution